YHRen/hydra_examples/example_1/README.md

 ## Logging

 Note that, a default "outputs" and "multirun" folders are created.
-All the hydra and config info are stored.
+All the hydra and config info are stored in `.hydra`.
 Very useful for reproducing the results and debugging.